red-deer/candidate-evaluation/README.md

 ## Red Deer Candidate Evaluation
 Your task is to create an application for managing a list of To Do items.
 There are two projects set up in this repository (see the [Overview of the Repository section](#overview-of-the-repository) for more information on these), a .Net API to handle requests and persist data and a React UI for a user to interact with the API.

 Please document any assumptions, notes, or considerations that you make in the Assumptions.md file in the root of the repository.

+This task is only expected to take a few hours, but please commit regularly so we can see the approach you take to get to the end result.

-This task should be completed in a public fork of this repository, and upon completion should be sent back to us at:
+This task should be completed in a public fork of this repository, and upon completion should be sent back to Phil at philippe.marti@reddeer.com

 ### Scope